 > Height Adjustable

 The Tubus Lowrider Rack Kickstand is the perfect kickstand if your bike has a lowrider rack.
 This kickstand mounts to the Tubus Tara Lowrider Front Rack, so you can park your bike with ease.

 This kickstand works well to keep some of the heaviest touring bikes upright and parked.
-It is suited to front bike racks from Tubus and stabilise the front of the bike which has a tendency to want to turn the wheel 90 degrees.
+It is suited to front bike racks from Tubus and stabilizes the front of the bike which has a tendency to want to turn the wheel 90 degrees.
 When on any type of angle this may cause the bike to fall.
-More about this in the info section below.
+More about this is in the info section below.
 Either way, this front bike rack kickstand will prevent this.

 The length of the arm of the kickstand is adjustable, so it should fit all sizes of bikes with Tubus racks.

 Overall, this is a great touring bike kickstand for anyone using Tubus front racks.